All Episodes

 Up next, food can fix it.

-so good Today, food can fix your fatigue.
+You can fix your fatigue.

-Now I'm sharing my favorite fix that I load up on when I'm feeling low energy, like this.
+Now, I'm sharing my favorite fix that I load up on when I'm feeling low energy like this.

 This is actually me caught in the act and never before seen image of me.

-That is a half-yon.
+That is a half yawn.

 That's a rehearsal for this show.